 E. 109.3.
-Other inspections: The State Fire Marshal shall make annual inspections for hazards incident to fire in all (i) residential care facilities operated by any state agency; (ii) adult care residences licensed or subject to licensure under Chapter 9 (§ 63.1-172 et seq.) of Title 63.1 of the Code of Virginia which are not inspected by a local fire marshal; (iii) student residence facilities owned or operated by the public institutions of higher education in the Commonwealth; and (iv) public schools in the Commonwealth which are not inspected by a local fire marshal.
-In the event that any such facility or residence is found nonconforming to the SFPC, the State Fire Marshal may petition any court of competent jurisdiction for the issuance of an injunction.]
+Other inspections: In accordance with § 36-139.3 of the Code of Virginia, the State Fire Marshal , upon presenting proper credentials, shall make annual inspections for hazards incident to fire in all (i) residential care facilities operated by any state agency ; , (ii) adult care residences assisted living facilities licensed or subject to licensure under pursuant to Chapter 9 18 (§ 63.1-172 63.2-1800 et seq.) of Title 63.1 63.2 of the Code of Virginia which are not inspected by a local fire marshal ; , (iii) student = residence facilities owned or operated by the public institutions of higher education in the Commonwealth ; , and (iv) public schools in the Commonwealth which are not inspected by a local fire marshal.
+In the event that any such facility or residence is found to be nonconforming to the SFPC, the State Fire Marshal or local fire marshal may petition any court of competent jurisdiction for the issuance of an injunction.